rl-institut/apipe/digipipe/store/DATASETS.md

  - **But NO merging/combining/clipping of multiple (raw) datasets!
 This can be done in (2)**

-Note: The directory name MUST be the same as in `0_raw`.

 The preprocessing rules can be defined in the dataset's [snakemake file](1_preprocessed/.TEMPLATE/create.smk).